A History of Affirmative Action in College Admissions

 Many predicted that the Supreme Court would end affirmative action in the 2016 Fisher case.
 In Fisher v.
 University of Texas, white high school student Abigail Fisher challenged the University of Texas policy of taking race into consideration when an applicant wasn't in the top 10% of their graduating class.
 Fisher claimed the policy discriminated against white students.

-For 50 years, the Supreme Court has handed down a succession of 5-4 decisions that warned colleges to create narrow affirmative action policies.
+For decades, the Supreme Court has handed down a succession of 5-4 decisions that warned colleges to create narrow affirmative action policies.
 These close rulings have left many universities fearful that each new challenge could upend affirmative action law.

 The Current State of Affirmative Action in Education

 In 1980, white students made up over 80% of all U.S. college students.
 By 2020, that number had dropped to 54%.